ibm-cloud-docs/containers/cs_worker_add.md

 ## Adding worker nodes in gateway-enabled classic clusters
 {: #gateway_pools}

 By default, gateway-enabled classic clusters are created with a `compute` pool of compute worker nodes and a `gateway` pool of gateway worker nodes.
-These pools are created with specific labels for their respective compute or gateway functionality.
+These pools are created with specific labels for compute or gateway functionality.
 Add compute or gateway worker nodes depending on your use case.
 {: shortdesc}

 * Compute: If you need more compute resources to run your app workloads, [resize](#resize_pool) or [add zones](#add_gateway_zone) to the `compute` worker pool.
 Only create a new compute worker pool if you need worker nodes of a different flavor than the existing compute worker nodes.